Did The Price Is Right Show Rig Game?

 Generations of people have watched the Price is Right, with baited breath, as Bob Barker (and now Drew Carey) led contestants to a staircase, at the top of which, with all the scientific precision of a government, they dropped large flat disks down a sloped board with round stakes protruding.

 The game is called Plinko, and it is a viewer favorite on The Price Is Right.
 It is used often in commercials to promote the game show, as well as their video games.
-However, before it is used for promotions, two fishing lines are used to rig the game, so that the chips always drop into the $10,000 slot.
+However, before it’s used for promotions, two fishing lines were used to rig the game so that the chips always drop into the $10,000 slot in the ad.

-On July 22, 2008, while taping a The Price Is Right advertisement for the video game version, the wires used to rig the game were mistakenly left in place for the 1:00 pm taping of the show.
-A lucky contestant won five plinko chips.
+Then, on July 22, 2008, while taping a The Price Is Right advertisement for the video game version, the wires used to rig the game were mistakenly left in place for the 1:00 pm taping of the show.
+A lucky contestant won five Plinko chips.
 As the contestant began playing the game, three of the chips dropped into the $10,000 slot.

-The producers suddenly realized that they had forgotten to unrig the game, and immediately stopped the taping.
-They then un-rigged the game, and then made the contestant start over.
+That was when the horrified producers suddenly realized that they’d forgotten to unrig the game and immediately stopped the taping.
+They then un-rigged the game and made the contestant do the Plinko game again.
 This time she only won $3,000.

-The original footage was cut from the show, and never aired, but the producers decided to honor the original $30,000 win anyway, so in total, the Price is Right contestant walked away with $33,000.
+The original footage was cut from the show and never aired, but the producers decided to honor the contestant’s original $30,000 win anyway (perhaps due to rumors of a lawsuit), so in total the Price is Right contestant walked away with $33,000.